Shre-y-a/NexFeed/README.md

-# Newsphere — AI-Powered News Recommender
+# NewsSphere — AI-Powered News Recommender

-Newsphere is a modern news reading web app that learns what you like.
+NewsSphere is a modern news reading web app that learns what you like.
 It serves real-time news across multiple topics and recommends articles tailored specifically to your reading habits over time.

 🔗 **Live Demo**: `https://nexfeed-front.onrender.com`